 Applicants are not required to submit PI in Icelandic when applying for MA renewals or variations for medicinal products which are not marketed in Iceland.
 This is also applicable for MAs of products that are not marketed but have until now maintained Icelandic translations of PI.

 Before a medicinal product can be marketed in Iceland, approved Icelandic PI needs to be in place.
-The PI shall be based on approved common texts and should be sent to the IMA which will then assess the translations.
+For medicinal products authorized through MR/DC or national procedure the PI shall be based on approved common texts and should be sent to the IMA which will then assess the translations.
 The MAH is responsible for including all changes approved since the MA grant in the Icelandic PI.
 In addition, the IMA requests that MAHs submit the approved PI (common texts) that the Icelandic translations are based on, along with the procedure number, e.g. DE / H / XXXX / 001-003 / 047.

 The Icelandic PI and corresponding English version are to be sent to the IMA via [email protected].
 The subject of the email should be: „Icelandic translations for [name of medicinal product] – [procedure number] for marketing“.
 The texts should be in Word format.
 The assessment time is 60 days from submission date.
 The IMA does not charge an extra fee for the assessment.
 A request for publication in the Icelandic medicinal price list and marketing cannot take place until the IMA has approved the Icelandic PI.